LLVMParty/llvm-nanobind/devdocs/fixing-tests/plan.md

 ## Overview

-When running lit tests with `--use-python`, 10 out of 23 tests fail.
-This plan documents the root causes and fixes for each category of failure.
+When running lit tests with `--use-python`, 2 out of 23 tests fail.
+This plan documents the root causes and fixes for each remaining failure.

 ## Current Test Status (December 18, 2025)